GuQiuhan/SAIL-Sound-Abstract-Interpreters-with-LLMs/README.md

 * [ ] llm repair
 * [ ] the controller/orchestrator
 * [ ] formalize the generation, verification, repair phases into algorithms
+* [ ] evaluations: compare with other transformer generation/synthesis baselines
+* [ ] Analysis: - Can it generate more complicated transformers?
+* [ ] Fix constraintflow, including negative floats/ProveSound